Glossary

 Cyber Bullying

 The Internet and digital devices open up a whole new world for children to learn, explore, communicate, and play – but parents and caregivers have a responsibility to teach responsible use of digital devices.
 Children often do not understand the permanency of communicating online or through devices, and that nothing can ever really be deleted once posted or sent.
-It is important to teach children that they should not send, share, or post anything unkind, untrue, personal, or inappropriate when they use digital devices.
-Once something is posted, texted, or sent, it becomes the property of someone else, and can be screenshotted, forwarded, or reshared.
-Teach children that if they would not feel comfortable saying something in front of their teacher or in front of you, they should not post it.

 Downloads: